 In addition to the professionally designed Paradise Pointe Disc Golf Complex, a 9-hole disc golf course is located within Camp Branch Campground.
 This Par 27 recreational course is good for beginners.

 Little Platte Disc Golf Courses

-The Paradise Pointe Disc Golf Complex is a new facility located within Little Platte Park.
+The Paradise Pointe Disc Golf Complex is located within Little Platte Park.

 There are three courses with varying degrees of difficulty: